 Students concentrating in literary studies choose coursework from a wide range of periods and genres.
 Courses within a given time period may be taken more than once; they focus on a different topic each time they are offered.
 Faculty bring their research into the classroom, involving students in cutting-edge conversations about literary texts and theoretical concerns.

-The literary studies study plan spells out requirements.
+The Literary Studies study plan spells out requirements for MA students and those holding Graduate Assistantships.
 Electives allow students to take classes in other concentrations as well.
 The Graduate Program offers interdisciplinary literary study through affiliated programs in British Studies, Film Studies, and Women's Studies.
 Our relationship with the famous Newberry Library in Chicago allows students to participate in workshops and attend lectures there.
-Graduate students also have access to the University of Illinois library's massive collection.
+Graduate students also have access to the University of Illinois Library's massive collection.

-The creative writing study plan spells out requirements, which include both literature and creative writing classes, as well as a one-hour course in creative writing as a profession, covering such topics as publishing and presenting in public venues.
+The Creative Writing study plan spells out requirements for MA students and those holding Graduate Assistantships.
+The curriculum includes both literature and creative writing classes, as well as a one-hour course in creative writing as a profession, covering such topics as publishing and presenting in public venues.
 Creative writing faculty, who publish and present widely, introduce their students to contemporary writers, texts, and publishing venues through classes and readings.
 In their final semester, students write a thesis in their chosen genre.

-The composition and rhetoric study plan spells out requirements, which include a course in composition pedagogy as well as a special topics course—a course that deals with a different topic each time it is offered.
+The Composition and Rhetoric study plan spells out requirements for MA students and those holding Graduate Assistantships.
+The curriculum includes a course in composition pedagogy as well as a special topics course—a course that deals with a different topic each time it is offered.
 Recent courses have focused on developmental writing, creative writing pedagogy, genre theory, and the evaluation of writing.

 Many K–12 teachers select this concentration, bringing their hands-on perspective to the classroom.
 Students learn about successful classroom practices from each other as well as from faculty with a wide range of teaching experiences.
 Students concentrating in Composition/Rhetoric may take a class in mentored composition teaching — which places them in a writing classroom, working with the instructor to plan and teach the class — and, if they are graduate assistants, may apply to teach a first-year writing class on their own during their second year in the program.